 Qualitative strategies and qualitative content analysis procedures were utilized in the data analysis.
 Three steps were used to make the study's content analysis: Transcription, Coding, and Content Analysis.
-Transcription: the investigators transcribed verbatim all audiorecorded interviews.
+Transcription: the investigators transcribed verbatim all audio-recorded interviews.
 Two research assistants typed all talks between the participants and the interviewer accurately.
 MAXQDA 2020 was used in the coding and processing of the qualitative data.
 Then, data were categorized and Arranged according to the applied codes for further data analysis.

-Coding: We followed Fulcher-Rood K 201813 practices in coding in our study as the following: we completed the initial coding for all Interviews.
+Coding: We followed Fulcher-Rood K 2018 practices in coding in our study as the following: we completed the initial coding for all Interviews.
 Then, we continued to the Content Analysis of all coded interview excerpts were made in detail, and then a coding schema according to HBM was prepared by the investigators (the first, second, and third) to complete the initial coding.

 After constructing the coding schema (Table II), one transcript was selected randomly and coded by the second and third investigators.
 The stability and reliability of the coding scheme were more than 90%.
-To perform the content analysis of the current study, the following measures were implemented.
+The following measures were implemented to perform the current study's content analysis.
 An analysis team was formulated (consisting of one primary investigator and two research assistants), discussing all transcript excerpts to determine the response theme according to the HBM.
 Two reviews were performed on the final response themes through a peer-review strategy, and the analysis team ensured there was no bias in the analysis.
 To ensure the accuracy and completeness of the analysis, the fourth and the fifth investigators reviewed the corresponding transcript excerpts and the final response themes in the peer-review process.

-In qualitative studies, participant accounts are validated through confirmability, Credibility, and peer review14.
+In qualitative studies, participant accounts are validated through confirmability, Credibility, and peer review.
 In our study, Credibility and confirmability were established through the size of the sample (large), and the analysis teams were structured logically and through data triangulation.
-Our study applied strategies of data source and investigator triangulation15.
+Our study applied strategies of data source and investigator triangulation.